Articles & Features

 Frank Lloyd Wright, 1957

-In our daily life, we are bombarded with the term ‘organic‘.
-Most often we come across it in front of supermarkets’ food shelves, but also when purchasing clothes and cosmetics.
-Despite its massive usage, the term is overloaded with vagueness and mixed up meanings; what does it really mean?
+In our daily life, we seem to encounter the term ‘organic’ all around, from supermarkets’ food shelves to clothes and cosmetics.
+Despite its massive usage, the term is overloaded with vagueness and mixed-up meanings; what does it really mean?
 Scientifically speaking, it refers to the compounds of carbon, therefore indicating materials derived from living organisms, animals as well as plants.
 When it comes to the market, things get trickier as the label indicates certified products complying with certain production standards that, however wholesome the label implies, vary widely worldwide.

 But what is meant by this term, Organic Architecture?
 Let us discover, along with the life and work of the man behind it: legendary American architect Frank Lloyd Wright